nolanwinsman/UndergradJobHuntHandbook/docs/internship.md

 a return offer and that's it.
 It's way better than giving you a full time offer then you suck.

 ## Internships aren't just Coffee Runs, They're Awesome

+A lot of people think having an internship is a glorified gopher position.
+While I technically made a beer run for my team during my internship, internships are a lot more than errands.
+It's typically really interesting work, building cool things, and a lot of fun activities.
+At my company and many others, interns are treated like royalty.
+As intern site lead, it's part of my job to make sure the interns have fun.
+Below is a list of activities we hosted for the interns last summer

+- Main Event Arcade
+- Chatfield Park Kayaking
+- Rockies Baseball Game
+- Super Smash Brothers Tournament
+- Game Show Battle Room
+- Board Games and Pizza

+Interns are also generally paid quite well.
+At my company we pay for their housing and most of their transports.
+I really just want to convey that being an intern is the life.
+If you need to get a job anyway I highly recommend an internship.